 - 18.4.1 Employees working in any dirty or dangerous conditions shall be supplied with all the necessary tools, safety equipment, and protective clothing when needed.
-Such protective clothing shall be limited to complete wet weather gear for those required to work outside, ear protection devices for power equipment operators, rubber and cotton gloves as necessary, gumboots and coveralls as necessary. - 18.4.2 The Board shall once every second calendar year pay up to a maximum of two hundred dollars (\$200.00) toward the purchase of safety footwear for those employees who are either required by the Regulations of the Workers' Compensation Act or by the Board to wear safety footwear.
+Such protective clothing shall be limited to complete wet weather gear for those required to regularly work outside, on an extended daily basis, ear protection devices for power equipment operators, rubber and cotton gloves, gumboots and coveralls as necessary. - 18.4.2 The Board shall once every second calendar year pay up to a maximum of two hundred dollars (\$200.00) toward the purchase of safety footwear for those employees who are either required by the Regulations of the Workers' Compensation Act or by the Board to wear safety footwear.
 For full-time regular employees in the Maintenance and Grounds Departments the Board shall, once every eighteen (18) months, pay up to a maximum of two hundred dollars (\$200.00) towards the purchase of safety footwear.
-Employees will receive such payment upon providing the Board proof of purchase of the footwear.
+Employees will receive such payment upon providing the Board proof of purchase of the footwear. - 18.4.3 The Board shall once every calendar year pay up to a maximum of eighty dollars (\$80.00) towards the purchase of durable work pants for employees in trades, grounds and the maintenance custodian position.
+Employees will receive such payment upon providing the Board proof of purchase of the work pants.